mcoot/tamods-server-gotylike/README.md

-# TAMods-Server GOTYLike Preset
+# TAMods-Server Dodge Preset

-TAMods-Server preset which brings Tribes: Ascend as close to the GOTY patch as possible
+TAMods-Server preset which uses GOTY as a base.

+Changed vs GOTY:

+--